-When you first start an ecommerce store, it can feel like there are a million things to do—and there are.
+When you first start in ecommerce, it can feel like there are a million things to do—and there are.
 Every store needs to launch a website, establish a supply chain, create a brand, and more.

 But these early steps aren’t just a checklist to get you ready for launch.
 They are the foundational building blocks of your ecommerce strategy.
 The most successful online stores use their launch to set their ecommerce strategy, then build on that strategy over time.